-Love and Faith are inseparable.-When there is faith in the Lord Jesus, there will always Eph. i.
-15. be love toward all the saints; because faith is the faculty of taking God into the heart.
-Faith is God-receptiveness.
+Love and Faith are inseparable.-When there is faith in the Lord Jesus, there will always be love toward all the saints; because faith is the faculty of taking God into the heart.
+Faith is Godreceptiveness.
 Faith appropriates the nature of God; as the expanded lung does the mountain air, or as the child does the parent's gift.
-Faith, like a narrow channel, conveys God's ocean fullness into the lagoons of human needs.
+Faith, like a narrow channel, conveys God's ocean fulness into the lagoons of human needs.
 Wherever, therefore, faith links the believer to the Lord Jesus, his nature, which is love, pure as mountain dew, begins to flow in to the waiting, expectant heart; and then to flow out thence towards all the saints.